OctopusDeploy/docs/docs/guides/multi-tenant-deployments/multi-tenant-deployments-faq.md

 ### I want to deploy my project to a tenant, but I can't see that tenant in the list?

 Granted, multi-tenant deployments can get complicated very quickly, so we've written a [troubleshooting guide](/docs/home/guides/multi-tenant-deployments/troubleshooting-multi-tenant-deployments.md) to help when you get stuck.
-At the very least, make sure your tenant is connected to the correct project and environment(s).
-For more information refer to [deploying a simple multi-tenant project](/docs/home/guides/multi-tenant-deployments/multi-tenant-deployment-guide/deploying-a-simple-multi-tenant-project.md).
+At the very least, make sure your tenant is connected to the correct project and environment(s).Â For more information refer toÂ [deploying a simple multi-tenant project](/docs/home/guides/multi-tenant-deployments/multi-tenant-deployment-guide/deploying-a-simple-multi-tenant-project.md).

 ### Is licensing affected by the number of tenants I have?